HandOfGod94/kafkatail/README.md

 # tail a topic with protobuf encoded messages from a kafka cluster
 # message_type = type of `message` defined in `.proto` file which you want to decode in
 kafkatail -b localhost:9093 --proto_file=foo.proto --include_paths=/usr/dir1,/usr/dir2 --message_type=Bar foo-topic

+# tail from specific offset
+# Note. if you don't provide partition args, it defaults to Partition 0
+kafkatail --bootstrap_servers=localhost:9093 --offeset 30 foo-topic

+# tail from specific datetime
+# Note. if you don't provide partition args, it defaults to Partition 0
+kafkatail --bootstrap_servers=localhost:9093 --from_datetime=2021-05-03T12:30:00Z  foo-topic

 # consume from all paritions on a topic
 # Note.
 Currently only works by registering a kafka-consumer-group